 This connection is specious, but not because it is shallow.
 It is rather wrong, and yet strikes very near to a profound truth about consciousness, if not the nature of reality itself.
 (How can we draw a distinction between the two when we are ourselves housed within a bio-mechanical walker?
 That is a subject for another book to be sure, much as we tried to touch on it in The Immanence of Myth and Apocalyptic Imaginary.)
 These epistemological uncertainties aside, death itself is the void of the great unknown.
 Whatever our conjecture is of that nether region, it is the point beyond the point of no return - the dark side of the moon - a place that is no place, and certainly no story exists there.
 The world is full of damn near verifiable near-death experiences, but no verifiable death experiences.
 There is a reason for that.

 The so-called Tibetan Book of the Dead is also, more accurately, called the Bardo Thodal.
 This translates loosely as the "intermediary space."
 And Bardos are spaces we are actually quite familiar with.
 When you are falling asleep, but have not yet hit the bottom of the well - that is a Bardo.
 When we are coming awake, but the curve of your lovers neck is still at one and the same time the scroll upon which the history of another world is writ in blood - a Bardo.
+I intend to extend from this idea and the general concepts therein, without making any claims as the following being textually relevant to Tibetan Buddhist practices.

 This reminds me a bit of the plot to the movie "Flatliners," where med students kill themselves time and again, and then bring themselves back, all so they can unravel some mystery that perches at the brink between life and death, like a gargoyle, part stone and part something else though not quite flesh.
 This theme returns again in the reboot of Battlestar Galactica, where one cylon kills herself again and again so that she can look upon the face of their archetypal parents, the faces of God.